xoviat/jcad/README.md

 In the event that a component has a rotational mismatch or needs to be changed to a different component, JCAD includes options to do just that.
 However, this workflow may be subject to change in future updates.

+Note: Component rotations should always be specified within KiCad footprints.
+Because component rotation is set during DFM review, the JCAD rotation database may be removed in a future release.

+# Terminology

+*Component Database* - The database downloaded from jlcpcb.com/parts *Association Database* - The internal database created to associate a KiCad part with a JLCPCB part.